 Ensuring that care & support employers can file RTI payroll returns manually if they wish to do so

-Many individuals have only recently become employers (due to the increased availability of personal budgets for care); many of them are disabled.
+Disabled individuals can become employers (due to the availability of personal budgets for care).
 We argued successfully that they should be entitled to special treatment and so be allowed to file their payroll returns due under RTI manually if they choose to do so.

-RevenueBenefits set up as a partnership between the Low Incomes Tax Reform Group and Lasa, providing advisers with access to the latest information on the range of HMRC ‘products’, including tax credits, child benefit and guardian’s allowance, national minimum wage and child trust fund as well as information and guidance on the transition to universal credit.
-Shortly after launch, revenuebenefits won the LexisNexis Taxation Awards 2012 'technological innovation' category.
+RevenueBenefits was set up as a partnership between the Low Incomes Tax Reform Group and Lasa, providing advisers with access to the latest information on the range of HMRC ‘products’, including tax credits, child benefit and guardian’s allowance, national minimum wage and information and guidance on the transition to universal credit.
+Shortly after launch, RevenueBenefits won the LexisNexis Taxation Awards 2012 'technological innovation' category.

-Ensuring working hours requirements were applied more fairly
+Ensuring tax credits working hours requirements were applied more fairly